datapunchorg/punch/README.md

 ## Introduction

-This project is to provide one-click experience for people to create Cloud and Kubernetes environment to run their Data Analytics workload like Apache Spark.
+This project provides a fully automated one-click experience for people to create Cloud and Kubernetes environment to run their Data Analytics workload like Apache Spark.

-For example, "punch install SparkOnK8s" will create an AWS EKS cluster and a Spark REST Service.
-Then you could use curl or command line tool to submit Spark application.
+For example, command like `punch install SparkOnK8s` will automatically create an AWS EKS cluster, Ingress Controller, IAM Roles, Cluster AutoScaler, Spark Operator and a Spark REST Service.
+Then people could use curl or a command line tool (`spark-cli`) to run Spark application without any other manual deployment work.

 ## How to build (on MacBook)